Common Types Of Bicycle Accidents

 This is the most common way to get hit.
 A car pulls out of a side street or driveway from your right and directly into your path.
 To avoid this, slow down as you approach all intersections, side streets and/or driveways.
-Try to make eye contact with the driver and if riding at night make sure you have a headlight.
+Try to make eye contact with the driver, and if you’re riding at night, make sure you have a headlight.
 If you are riding against traffic, STOP.
-When pulling out, most drivers usually only look to their left, they will rarely look right.
+When pulling out, most drivers usually only look to their left; they will rarely look right.

 The Door Prize

 Assume the driver who pulled into a spot does not see you.
-Be aware he may open a door.
-Once you see the driver pulling into a spot , check behind you, and move to your left.
+Be aware that they may open a door.
+Once you see the driver pulling into a spot, check behind you and move to your left.
 These can be especially dangerous accidents.
-If you are riding on a busy street it is possible that you may be doored and knocked into oncoming traffic.
+If you are riding on a busy street, then it is possible that you may be doored and knocked into oncoming traffic.
 Be aware of drivers who are getting out of their vehicles.

 Never pass a car on the right as you approach an intersection.
-The driver may be turning right without signalling and could cut you off or hit you.
+The driver may be turning right without signaling and might cut you off or hit you.
 Make sure the driver is going straight before trying to pass on the right.

-A car passes you then tries to make a right turn, cutting you off.
-I myself have been hit this way two times.
-The common element is that driver’s cannot gauge how fast a cyclist is riding.
-The only thing you can do is slow down as you ride thru intersections and side streets.
+A car passes you and then tries to make a right turn, cutting you off.
+One of our attorneys, Mark A. Kaire, has been hit this way two times.
+The common element is that drivers cannot gauge how fast a cyclist is riding.
+The only thing that you can do is slow down as you ride through intersections and side streets.

 A car coming toward you turns left into your path.
-Cyclists should slow down in intersections, and make themselves visible by using headlights and wearing light, bright clothing, even during the day.
+Cyclists should slow down in intersections and make themselves visible by using headlights and wearing light, bright clothing, even during the day.
 Also, don’t speed through an intersection during a yellow light.
-Be a defensive driver — be aware of cars and try to make eye contact with drivers, to ensure they are aware of you.
+Be a defensive driver – be aware of cars and try to make eye contact with drivers to ensure that they are aware of you.
 If you can’t make eye contact, shout if necessary.